 In conjunction with local housing authorities, health screenings are offered free of charge to residents of subsidized housing at the housing location.
 Screenings include blood pressure, pulse, cholesterol, glucose, HDL, bone density, skin analysis, and hearing.
 We also provide a nutritionist and access to various other human services organizations.

 Tick populations are abundant on Cape Cod, putting residents and visitors at risk for any one of the various diseases ticks carry.
 Our goal is to intensify awareness about ticks; what they look like, their preferred habitats, how to perform a tick-check, and prevention strategies for avoiding bites.

 The Division offers free 30-minute educational tick & Lyme awareness presentations to Cape Cod schools and community groups that are specifically tailored to the audience and age group.
-Our public health nurse has even been known to don a homemade tick costume to bring awareness to elementary school children.

 Support Groups/Task Force:

 Cape Cod is known to have one of the highest skin cancer rates in the United States, with plentiful beaches and outdoor recreation opportunities, not to mention over 50 tanning beds.

 The Public Health Nursing Division offers sun safety and skin cancer awareness programs to all age groups across the region.
 Our UV Skin Analyzer allows the user to view invisible UV damage to their skin from sun exposure.
 This tool is often requested by schools prior to prom season to raise awareness regarding the dangers of indoor tanning.